-Things to Consider with Quoting a Registrar
+Things to Consider when Selecting a Registrar

 ISO certification can be costly.
 Your organization’s size, number of facilities and location all contribute to the cost of certification associated with your registrar.
 Larger organizations will require additional audit time, which will increase costs.
 Travel expenses are also factored into certification costs.
 Selecting a registrar nearest to your organization or one with a local auditor will most likely lower your costs.
 Obtain quotes from several registrars to determine which are most economical for your organization.

-Though cost, accreditation, experience and timing are all important factors when selecting a registrar you may also want to consider how well they will work with you.
-In the event that there is an issue or you need to contest/appeal an inaccurately documented nonconformance or audit report, it is beneficial to work with a professional and open-minded registrar.
+Though cost, accreditation, experience, and timing are all important factors when selecting a registrar you may also want to consider how well they will work with you.
+In the event that there is an issue or you need to contest/appeal an in-accurately documented nonconformance or audit report, it is beneficial to work with a professional and open-minded registrar.
 Interview registrars prior to selection to see if they will be a good fit for your organization.
 You can also evaluate registrars using our Registrar Checklist.